typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-tslint-comment.md

 ## When Not To Use It

-If you are still using tslint.
+If you are still using TSLint.